ngracan/FinTech-Case-Study-/README.md

 **Technology behind Quandl:**

+Quandl technology permits data access via an application program interface (API), which allows customers to customize the information in a format that is suitable for their needs (Smith, 2022).

 Quandl has intergrations with most major programing languages and analytical tools.
 Inclduing the following:
    - API
    - R